RePod/psdle/README.md

 If the box turns red when the search is executed, /d is working as it should.

 #####Why does it take so long to parse?
-PSDLE works by parsing each page of the download list one at a time with a delay inbetween.
-Currently a timeout of 3 seconds seems to hit the sweet spot of changing the page and detecting the content (on a reasonable connection and assuming the server isn't already dying).
+PSDLE uses a crude method to detect page changes which takes a while, but is definitely faster than it was before.
+After all pages are parsed it then starts checking the APIs (if enabled) to get more information which also takes time from getting the result to storing the information where it needs to go.

 If using the API, PSDLE waits for all requests to finish before proceeding.

 This may change in the future.

 #####Why is this so horrible?
 Functionally, PSDLE is complete.
 If you have suggestions make them known!
 Feel free to fork and submit pull requests.

 #####Why is this so good?